 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

-Puff pastry tends to make everything taste better, but it puts baked brie on a whole other level.
-Using extra dough to create fun and festive bows on top doesn’t hurt either.
-Keep reading for my simple four-ingredient raspberry baked brie recipe (sharing a printable/shareable recipe card, along with a super quick video tutorial, at the bottom of this post).
-I’m also sharing some ideas for what to serve with baked brie and tips for creating the perfect puff pastry bow to go on top, too!
+Puff pastry tends to make everything taste better, but it takes baked brie to a whole new level.
+Add some raspberry jam and extra dough on top, and I’m telling you– you’ve got a holiday appetizer recipe you’ll come back to year after year.
+This raspberry baked brie is probably my single-most requested holiday dish, and it’s seriously so simple.
+Keep reading for the five-ingredient raspberry baked brie recipe, along with a super quick video tutorial.
+I’m also listing some ideas for what to serve with baked brie and tips for creating the perfect puff pastry bow to go on top.
+Enjoy, y’all!

 Raspberry Baked Brie